vasilakisfil/Introspected-REST/README.md

 Another feature is the idea of curies, links inside the resource that lead to the documentation, targeted to humans and not machines.

-The resources of our use case that are presented here use JSON as a message format, but HAL is not tight to that.
+The resources of our use case that are presented here use JSON as a message format, but HAL is not tied to that.

 #### 7.3.1.
 User resource
 ```json